I would like to learn to make the fragrance oil to burn in a lamberge lamp.

 Melissa from Blytheville, AR

 Find a site that sells fig fragrance oil, try Wellington fragrance oil.
 Use 2 teaspoons of oil per 16 oz.
-91% alcohol, mix the oil in a little acetone then pour into the alcohol bottle.
-Works great.

 I have never found anything that can compare to Sophia's Fig. I have been selling the fuel for 6 years and it is still the best seller.
 I would rather buy it from them than to risk loosing my regular customers who keep me in business buying it.